-All contributions to federal candidates from nonconnected committees during the 2017-2018 election cycle are subject to the following limits:
+All contributions to federal candidates from nonconnected committees are subject to limits.

 Super PACs cannot make contributions, and a Hybrid PAC cannot use funds from its non-contribution account to make a contribution.